 Second, determine what types of projects your team will be managing within the tool.
 Jira is dedicated to agile software development, so managing other projects may be challenging.
 On the other hand, Trello offers flexibility that might be unnecessary if your team is focused on software development alone.

 Third, decide what you need from this new tool.
 If you’re looking for a simple solution that your team can adopt quickly, Trello is an excellent choice.
 It’s easy to pick up and learn; but it’s also more limited in features.
-On the other hand, if you’re looking for a tool that can do it all with agile project management, Jira meets the challenge.
-It provides a number of powerful features, but it may also take some time to master.
+However, if you’re looking for a tool that can do it all with agile project management, Jira easily meets the challenge.
+It provides a number of powerful features, but may also take some time to master.

 To choose the right tool, make sure you truly understand your team and their needs.
-Whether you’re a fast-moving team that lives and breathes collaboration, or a structured, regimented team that can’t imagine life without Scrum, you need a project management tool that will support your hard work.
-Measure the pros and cons of Trello and Jira for your own workflows and style, then choose the tool that propels your team forward.
+Whether you’re a fast-moving team that lives and breathes collaboration, or a more structured, regimented team that can’t imagine life without Scrum, you need a project management tool that will support your hard work.
+Measure the pros and cons of Trello and Jira for your own workflows and style, then choose the tool that helps your team excel.